Wood Information

 Sitka Spruce is a great all round soundboard material and responds well to both aggressive playing and more subtle playing.
 Sitka Spruce has a wide dynamic range and resonates well with a wide range of tones.

-Adirondack Spruce (aka Red Spruce) is another variety of spruce that is great for soundboards.
-The advantage of Adirondack is it’s dynamic tonal range and the ability to play loud without losing clarity of sound.
+Red Spruce (AKA Adirondack – Adirondack is NOT a wood species.
+It is a park in New York where they harvest Red Spruce) is another variety of spruce that is great for soundboards.
+The advantage of Red Spruce is it’s dynamic tonal range and the ability to play loud without losing clarity of sound.
+Red Spruce is more for flat picking and hard strumming.

-Carpathian Spruce is another spruce variety that has a very tight grain and makes a stiff soundboard.
-It’s quality is very resonant and is considered in between Sitka Spruce and Adirondack.
+Carpathian Spruce is another European Spruce variety that has a very tight grain and makes a stiff soundboard.
+It’s quality is very resonant and is considered in between Sitka Spruce and Red Spruce.

 This soundboard is great for guitarists who like to play aggressively.